AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex1/ex1.1/README.md

 ### Step 4: Update UI to Show Assignment
-To make the new assignedTo field visible and usable in your Fiori Elements application, you need to add the foloowing parts in the code:
+To make the new assignedTo field visible and usable in your Fiori Elements application, you need to add the following parts in the code:

 **annotations.cds file:**
   - **General Information:** Add assignedTo field to UI.FieldGroup #GeneratedGroup